 Not exactly.
 You'll find HDR TVs in a range of sizes and prices, but the picture quality can vary dramatically.
 A few things to look for include:

 - The number of local dimming zones.
 Dimming zones refer to how many areas on a TV's screen are independently lit, which helps create a more detailed contrast between dark and light areas in a scene.
 The more dimming zones, the better—but at least 16 is good enough for most people (and significantly better than none).

 - HDR compatibility.
 That's where an HDR-compatible TV can show off its full potential—but it's not required for casual viewing or gaming purposes.

-- The range of the color display.
-Most TVs can produce millions of colors, but a QLED TV or Mini LED TV offers an infinite range of colors that's closer to what you see in real life.
+- The range of the colour display.
+Most TVs can produce millions of colours, but a QLED TV or Mini LED TV offers an infinite range of colours that's closer to what you see in real life.